AAB007209/DSA_Prep/TheSkyFire/Readme.md

 This repository will contain all the DSA problems Solved by me.

 ### Questions that need to be added and Updated here (23 & 24/10/2024)
-1. Intersection of Two Arrays.
-2. Find the first Lone superstar.
-3. Minimum number of times elevator will be used.
+1. Minimum number of times elevator will be used.
-4. Print all the duplicate characters in the string.
+2. Print all the duplicate characters in the string.
-5. Print the student ids of the passed students.
+3. Print the student ids of the passed students.

 ## Strings